NARA Privacy Act Systems: NARA 17

 SYSTEM NAME: Grievance Records.

-SYSTEM LOCATION: Grievance records are maintained in Employee Relations and Benefits Branch locations at the National Archives at College Park, MD and in St. Louis, MO.
+SYSTEM LOCATION: Grievance records are maintained in the Office of Human Capital (Employee Relations and Benefits Branch locations at the National Archives at College Park, MD and St. Louis, MO).

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include current and former NARA employees who have submitted grievances to NARA in accordance with Office of Personnel Management (OPM) Regulations (5 CFR part 771) or in accordance with internal negotiated grievance procedures.

 CATEGORIES OF RECORDS IN THE SYSTEM: Grievance records may include: statements of witnesses; reports of interviews and hearings; findings and recommendations of examiners; copies of the original and final decisions; and related correspondence and exhibits.
 These files may contain some or all of the following information about an individual: Name; address; social security number; correspondence symbol; telephone number; occupation; grade; salary information; educational background; employment history; medical information; and names of supervisors and witnesses.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 1302, 3301, 3302, and 7121; Executive Order 10577 (3 CFR 1954 through 1958); Executive Order 10987 (3 CFR 1959 through 1963).